MarcS2/fs-journal/journal/11/questions.md

 2. How does ***member inheritance*** work in C#?
 Does a `Class` inherit all members of the base `Class`?

-  > | ANSWER HERE |
+  > | A child class inherits all the members that the parent class allows.
+Access modifiers allow the parent to control the visibility and accessibility of the members that the child class inherits. |

 3. How does ***accessibility*** affect inheritance?

-  > | It allows a class to control a sort of permissions.
+  > | It allows a class to control visibility and accessability when being inherited from.
 For example a private property on a class will not be accessible through inheritance unless the child class in nested in the parent class. |

 4. What is the difference between a `PRIMARY KEY` and a `FOREIGN KEY`